mixxxdj/manual/source/chapters/advanced_topics.rst

 The following examples are only intended to encourage experimentation, they are not definitive guidance.

-Effects via AU Lab on Mac OS X
+Effects via AU Lab on macOS
 -------------------------------

 .. figure:: ../_static/Mixxx-111-external-fx-aulab-setup.png